 One of the city’s most popular green spaces, Crescent Park started as an interesting urban redevelopment project.
 For relaxing in the city center, it’s one of the top New Orleans attractions.

 Opened in 2016, the 20-acre outdoor space stretches 1.4 miles along the shoreline of the Mississippi River in Bywater.
-It’s a great place to pack a picnic lunch and enjoy NOLA skyline views.
+Crescent Park is a great place to pack a picnic lunch and enjoy NOLA skyline views.
 You may even spot a barge or two sliding by.
-Alternatively, go for a stroll or a run along the river.
+Alternatively, you can go for a stroll or a run along the Mississippi River.

-If you’re approaching the park from the French Quarter, you can use the pedestrian bridge to access it.
+If you’re approaching Crescent Park from the French Quarter, you can access it via the pedestrian bridge.
 From the bridge, you’ll enjoy excellent views of the surrounding area.

 National WWII Museum